 "As I show in my book, lectins promote weight gain, obesity, and diabetes by actively telling our fat stores to 'store fat for winter.'
 Long ago, lectin-rich foods helped us from starving during a long winter without food.
 Now we spend 365 days in endless summer, and winter never comes."

 Gluten-Free Isn't the Problem

-"Finally, and I see this constantly in my practice, gluten-free foods have far more lectins than the gluten-containing foods that they replace.
-I see so many patients who have gone gluten-free but don't fully improve until I take away their gluten-free foods as well."
+"Finally, and I see this constantly in my practice, gluten-free foods have far more lectins than the gluten-containing foods that they replace."

 White Bread and White Pasta Are Better for You Than Whole Grains